sayshelley/iodraw-files/all/Untitled.md

     dateFormat  YYYY-MM-DD
     section Requirements Analysis
     Determine scalability requirements :a1, 2024-08-01, 5d
-    Determine environment and device requirements :a2, after a1, 5d
+    Determine environment and device requirements :a2, , 5d
     Establish performance benchmarks: a3, after a2, 5d
     Gather user expectations: a4, after a3, 15d
     Define key UX metrics : a5, after a4, 6d